Metrist-Software/product-docs/vitepress/docs/monitors/metrist_ec2.md

   },
   "steps": [{
     "check_logical_name": "RunInstance",
-    "description": "This step attempts to launch an EC2 instance using the AMI for which you have permissions."
+    "description": "This step attempts to launch an EC2 instance using the AMI for which you have permissions.", "timeout_secs": 900
   }, {
     "check_logical_name": "TerminateInstance",
-    "description": "This step attempts to terminate the instance created in a previous step."
+    "description": "This step attempts to terminate the instance created in a previous step.", "timeout_secs": 900
   }, {
     "check_logical_name": "DescribePersistentInstance",
-    "description": "This step attempts to retrieve description(s) of running instances."
+    "description": "This step attempts to retrieve description(s) of running instances.", "timeout_secs": 900
   }]
 }
 ```